Updated July 12, 2023

-The process is not time-consuming and can be easily tracked, giving regular feedback to the customer and the management.
+- The process is not time-consuming and can be easily tracked, giving regular feedback to the customer and the management.

 - The customer is always available and works very closely with the team.
 It helps in both individual and business development.

 Whenever there are advantages, they are followed by certain disadvantages:

-- Agile prefers a working application based and not documentation based.
+- For example, agile prefers a working application based and not documentation based.
 This can be beneficial depending on a project and its complexity, but proper co-ordination between coding and documentation is preferred.

 - This methodology is made for small teams.
 Therefore, each team member must be proficient in their roles and self-dependent.